What’s the problem? Things are not working well. Furthermore, they are getting worse.

-Surprisingly though, there is plenty of evidence that our quality of life is better today than ever.
+Surprisingly, there is plenty of evidence that our quality of life is better today than ever.
 Steven Pinker has extensively documented the evidence in his book Enlightenment Now, and Yuval Harari in his book Homo Deus.

 This progress, however, has come at a high cost, and our way of life is not sustainable.
-Dave Pollard, for example, in his talk Against hope, a primer on complexity and collapse, thinks the collapse of our global civilization is inevitable.
+Dave Pollard, for example, in his talk Against Hope, a primer on complexity and collapse, thinks the collapse of our global civilization is inevitable.

 Global Issues